escuccim/mammography-models/ReadMe.md

 These changes brought the memory requirements down to acceptable levels and doubled the training speed.
 While changing the stride of convolutional layer 1 decreased the training accuracy, we felt that it might allow the model to generalize a bit better.

 Finally we attempted to train a customized version of Inception v4 on our datasets.
-Our version had the number of filters in each convolutional layer cut in half but the training speed was still slow enough that we did not attempt to retrain it.
+Our version had the number of filters in each convolutional layer cut in half and we replaced the global average pooling with a flattening and then one fully-connected layer.
+The time required to train this model made it impractical to work on further, and the results we obtained did not merit any further exploration.

 ### Performance

-The performance of the models turned out to be highly dependent on the dataset used for training combined with the classification method.
-Unsurprisingly, all models performed better on binary classification than on multi-class classification on all datasets, even dataset 8 which was created specifically for multi-class classification.
+Different models performed differently on different datasets with different classification methods.
+Unsurprisingly, all models on all datasets performed better at binary classification than on multi-class classification.
+The complete results for all of our models evaluated are in the Excel spreadsheet "model notes.xlsx."

 Table 1 below shows the accuracy and recall on the test dataset for selected models.
 The most-frequent baseline accuracy for the datasets was .83.